 - After March: Internship conversations

-- Summer: Four group discernment sessions
+- Summer: Four group discernment sessions and internship

 - Fall: (If discerned) prepare postulancy application